jupyter/accessibility/docs/contribute/guide.md

 documentation), we recommend checking out the **issue tags** to find issues that are a good place to start.

 Practices across projects vary - but in general folks try to use tags to signal different _types_ of issues.
-Two that you might be interested in are **help wanted**, and **good first issue**.
+Two of such tags that you might be interested in are **help wanted**, and **good first issue**.

 The [GitHub Issues Search](https://github.com/issues) can be used to quickly search across all the issues in a GitHub organization that match